glciampaglia/knowledge_linker/docs/log.markdown

 closure.
 Also, figured out a way to compute in just one pass the similarity for all targets, instead of calling Dijkstra for each target.
 Results are coming from Big Red II and they look OK.

+## Thu Oct 31 19:42:08 EDT 2013

+The job has completed and the results have been backed up on tape on the SDA.
+Took a look at the raw data, and the values now seem OK.
+Figured out a way to compute the closure restricted only on the intermediate nodes that does not require to launch a full Dijkstra for each target: simply launch the normal closure, then look at all in-neighbors of the target that are also reachable from the source, and take the max (or whatever it is) among those.
+Implemented this, and also started a major refactoring of the package in order to accommodate the min-plus (i.e. the classic Dijkstra) under the same implementation.
+The harmonic mean, on which Prashant is working is probably going to end up on its own implementation.

+Discussed with Fil how to perform the calibration: essentially perform a simple classification with Nearest Neighbors, and compute the F1.
+Prashant asked to use the politicians data for his machine learning course and will implement other algorithms, but in R.